cloudtoid/gateway-core/README.md

 - Increase code coverage
 - Add support for modification of the Path attribute in the Set-Cookie header
 - Ensure that all 3 projects compile on macos and VS for Mac
+- Publish options-schema.json on a website so it can be referenced in JSON GatewayOptions files

 ## Future version